solana-labs/solana/docs/src/getstarted/hello-world.md

 ---
 title: "Hello World Quickstart Guide"
 description: 'This "hello world" quickstart guide will demonstrate how to setup, build, and deploy your first Solana program in your browser with Solana Playground.'
-keywords: "playground, solana pg, on chain, rust, native program, tutorial, intro to solana development, blockchain developer, blockchain tutorial, web3 developer"
+keywords:
+  - playground
+  - solana pg
+  - on chain
+  - rust
+  - native program
+  - tutorial
+  - intro to solana development
+  - blockchain developer
+  - blockchain tutorial
+  - web3 developer
 ---

 For this "hello world" quickstart guide, we will use [Solana Playground](https://beta.solpg.io), a browser the based IDE, to develop and deploy our Solana program.
 To use it, you do **NOT** have to install any software on your computer.
 Simply open Solana Playground in your browser of choice, and you are ready to write and deploy Solana programs.